-We now have our sister site, ForexBrokers.com with in-depth reviews.
-You can read our latest Annual FX Broker Review with the 2017 ratings and rankings.
+We now have our sister site, ForexBrokers.com with in-depth FX and crypto reviews.
+You can read our latest Annual FX Broker Review with the 2018 ratings and rankings.
 Over 80,000 words of research and 6,000+ data points spanning 43 firms.
 This new site also contains many tools you can find here specifically catered to currency brokerages, like the ability to compare FX brokers side by side.

 Best Trade Platforms

 In our search for finding the best trade platform we decided to put the most emphasis on ease of use and charting capabilities.
 Thinkorswim's trading platform is an amazing combination between design and functionality.
 The platform has virtually anything you could want, including live CNBC, trade alerts, news feeds, and practically every technical indicator under the sun.
 This powerful functionality is then rolled into one eye friendly easy to use piece of software.

 Likes: The 2016 #1 Desktop Platform, functionality allows forex trading as well as stocks, options, and commodities trading from one platform.

 Dislikes: No automated Forex Trading; dealing desk execution; no Metatrader platform.

 Bottome Line: thinkorswim offers one of the most powerful trading platforms in the industry.
 Combined with the fact they provide execution services for stocks, options, and commodities, this organization is an excellent place to have a trading account.
 Their plethora of ideas, services, and instruments will help develop a trading style that accommodates any need.

 Ideal Client: All clients, especially those trading in other markets who want to consolidate their account to one broker.

 Learn More: Read the 2018 thinkorswim FX review